1975 Revisited, part 3

 This is part three of I'm not sure how many.
 Find part one here.

 12/31/1975.
-Less than one month before this date I never would've imagined I'd be spending New Year's Eve in Boot Camp.
-But there I was and surprisingly, I was already feeling comfortable in the routine.
+Less than one month before this date, I never would've imagined I'd be spending New Year's Eve in Boot Camp.
+But there I was, and surprisingly, I was already feeling comfortable in the routine.

-I'd have to tell my CC what happened and suffer the consequences which I was sure would mean a two-day trip to Delta (not a place you want to go).
+I'd have to tell my CC what happened and suffer the consequences, which I was sure would mean a two-day trip to Delta (not a place you want to go).
 Delta was for recruits who needed help following instructions and usually involved lots of physical exercises—read: "pain".
 I fully expected to be sent there.

 I remember shaking his hand before I turned to board the bus with my heart in my throat.
 I had so much respect for him that words were hard to say.
 I don't know that I needed to say anything.
 I think he knew.

 I'd spend the next two weeks at home before returning to the Naval Training Center in Chicago to go through Radarman A-School before being sent to the Philippines to catch my ship, the USS Fresno, LST1182.
 The next three and a half years would provide a boatload of experiences, pun intended.
-I intend to occasionally write a bit about them as well.
+I intend to write a bit about them as well.

 To be continued...

-Easily my biggest concern going in was how my right knee would hold up to the physical demands of the 8-week training as I'd torn ligaments and cartilage in it twice in the previous six months and had my leg in a full-length cast each time for one month during the recovery.
+12/31/1975.
+Less than one month before this date, I never would've imagined I'd be spending New Year's Eve in Boot Camp.
+But there I was, and surprisingly, I was already feeling comfortable in the routine.My biggest concern going in was how my right knee would hold up to the physical demands of the 8-week training.
+I'd torn ligaments and cartilage in it twice in the previous six months and had my leg in a full-length cast each time for one month during the recovery.
 It was far from healthy.
-The most stressful thing was all of the marching we had to do but I think that only helped to make my knee stronger.
+The most stressful thing was all of the marching we had to do, but I think that only helped to make my knee stronger.

-I'd have to tell my CC what happened and suffer the consequences which I was sure would mean a two-day trip to Delta (not a place you want to go).
+I'd have to tell my CC what happened and suffer the consequences, which I was sure would mean a two-day trip to Delta (not a place you want to go).
 Delta was for recruits who needed help following instructions and usually involved lots of physical exercises—read: "pain".
 I fully expected to be sent there.

 I remember shaking his hand before I turned to board the bus with my heart in my throat.
 I had so much respect for him that words were hard to say.
 I don't know that I needed to say anything.
 I think he knew.

 I'd spend the next two weeks at home before returning to the Naval Training Center in Chicago to go through Radarman A-School before being sent to the Philippines to catch my ship, the USS Fresno, LST1182.
 The next three and a half years would provide a boatload of experiences, pun intended.
-I intend to occasionally write a bit about them as well.
+I intend to write a bit about them as well.

 To be continued...